clemenceclaireR/PurBeurre/README.md

 #### **What does it do?**

-It's a food substitute finder.
+It is a food substitute finder.
 Search for a product you like, and it will display the same kind of products but with a better nutriscore.
 If you're logged in, you can save the products which will retain your attention and browse it later in your saved products section.